top of page

 (1) On January 11, 1977 the Hermosa Beach City Council authorized negotiations for the purchase of Pier Avenue School for less than fair market value.
 City Council members are Lance Widman, George Schmeltzer and George Barks and two others.
 Five months later, the Memorandum of Understanding with the negotiated terms of the sale and purchase is approved by HBCSD and sent to the City.

-(4) The MOU includes four Articles: Article #1) the description of the property; Article #2) the price of the sale; Article #3) the escrow instructions; AND Article #4) details of the district's lease provision for classrooms, office and storage space when enrollment exceeded 1,266 students.
+(4) The MOU included four Articles: Article #1) the description of the property; Article #2) the price of the sale; Article #3) the escrow instructions; AND Article #4) details of the district's lease provision for classrooms, office and storage space when enrollment exceeded 1,266 students.

 (5) The MOU Item 4.02 states: